redis/ioredis/README.md

 ## Pipelining
-If you want to send a batch of commands(e.g. > 100), you can use pipelining to queue the commands in the memory and send them to Redis at once.
-By this way, performance will be improved by 50%~300%.
+If you want to send a batch of commands(e.g. > 100), you can use pipelining to queue the commands in the memory, then send them to Redis all at once.
+This way the performance improves by 50%~300%.

-`redis.pipeline()` creates a `Pipeline` instance, and then you can call any Redis commands on it just like the `Redis` instance.
-The commands will be queued in the memory, and once you want to send them to Redis, call `exec` method.
+`redis.pipeline()` creates a `Pipeline` instance.
+You can call any Redis commands on it just like the `Redis` instance.
+The commands are queued in the memory and flushed to Redis by calling `exec` method:

 ```javascript
 var pipeline = redis.pipeline();